JoeOwnage67/RPGPatchMod/README.md

     Compatibility for Medieval Medicines: Medieval Overhaul Edition added to cryptosleep casket patch.

-    "Tordune Head" textures and defs (Loxodon with an eyepatch) to Loxodon xenotype if mod is loaded.
+    Added Tordune subspecies to Loxodon xenotype if mod is loaded.

     Traveling Apothecary Artificer caravan added to MO Noble Houses that sells small quantities of:
         Medieval Med: MO Edition prosthetics and medicine